Serious health risk has been with us for more than a year now.

 Sometimes risk velocity is slow.
 For instance, if the government passes new regulations on manufacturers but gives them five years to meet them.
 The velocity is slow, but the risk would certainly not be insignificant.
 Action may be required immediately even with a five-year time horizon.

 Other times, risk velocity is breakneck.
-Recent experiences in the restaurant industry offer a perfect example.
+For example, the sudden demise of the company CEO or any other important stakeholders could pose a serious financial risk to the organization and its operations.
+Though there are several companies that provide keyman life insurance to manage such situations, the risk velocity would still be high.
+Similarly, recent experiences in the restaurant industry offer a perfect example.
 In February of 2020, we heard of the coronavirus in China; by March, it was here in the U.S. Soon, bars and restaurants were forced to close because they were viewed as breeding grounds for the disease.

 In this case, risk velocity was extremely fast, about one month, leaving many restaurant owners stunned: unsure of what exactly happened; what might happen next; and whether their restaurants would survive the speeding chain of events.
 As we now know, many did not.